tooljump/tooljump/docs/docs/writing-integrations/caching.md

 ## How Caching Works

-When you set a `cache` value in your metadata, Tooljump will:
+When you set a `cache` value in your metadata, ToolJump will:

 1. **Store results** after the first execution
 2. **Return cached results** for subsequent requests within the cache period